schatt89/SGN-41007/README.md

 # SNG-41007 Autumn 2019

 Homework solutions for Pattern Recognition and Machine Learning course at Tampere University.
-The data is provided.
-For more info about the tasks visit the official [web page](http://www.cs.tut.fi/courses/SGN-41006/) of the course
+The data and the tasks themselves are provided.
+For more info about the course please visit the official [web page](http://www.cs.tut.fi/courses/SGN-41006/).

 ## Ex1